artefactual/archivematica-docs/admin-manual/installation-setup/installation/install-centos.rst

       user but that does not need to be copied to the clipboard in this instance.

-3. To finish the installation, use your web browser to navigate to the Archivematica dashboard using the IP address of the machine you have been installing on.
-(Note that the dashboard will be exposed on port 81.)
+3. To finish the installation, use your web browser to navigate to the Archivematica dashboard using the IP address of the machine on which you have been installing, e.g., http://<MY-IP-ADDR>:81 (or http://localhost:81 or http://127.0.0.1:81 if this is a local development setup).

 4. At the Welcome page, create an administrative user for the Archivematica pipeline by entering the organization name, the organization identifier,